Interfaith Family Services raised significant funds during the 15th annual golf tournament

 Interfaith Family Services, the nonprofit focused on helping families end the cycle of poverty, raised funds for its services during the 15th Annual Interfaith Golf Classic.

-The event, which was held at Lake Highlands’ own Royal Oaks Country Club Sept.
+The event, which was held at Royal Oaks Country Club on Sept.
 12, raised $126,735 to benefit the organization.
+Many supporters at the event were Preston Hollow neighbors.

 Golf pro Dean Larsson led the 116 players onto the golf course with a shotgun start following remarks from CEO of Interfaith Family Services Kimberly Williams, golf classic committee members Ben Eakes and Brian Hegi and testimony from Rachael Royal, a Graduate of the organization and current board member.